 I love watching these guys.
 I travelled overland through Southern Africa in 2005, though in the opposite direction – from Cape Town via Namibia and Botswana to Zambia, and back south to Johannesburg.
 Can’t wait to return one day and see more of this magical continent.

 Not the animated film franchise of the same name but a three-part documentary narrated by no other than Sir David Attenborough, this series introduces us to the flora and fauna of this most unique island off the coast of East Africa.

 I had the privilege to visit Madagascar in 2005 and observe lemurs, chameleons and all sorts of other wildlife in their habitat.
-I also saw the destruction of the rain forests that once covered most of the island.
-Like many other, Madagascar is one place I’d love to return to one day.
+I also saw the destruction of the rainforests that once covered most of the island.
+Like many others, Madagascar is one place I’d love to return to one day.

 25. Nirgendwo in Afrika/Nowhere in Africa (2001/7.5)